GenomeInformatics/genomeinformatics.github.io/_people/hoffman.md

  - nih
  - umich
 portrait: /img/hoffman.jpg
-bio: Sophie is a summer fellow at the Genome Informatics Section and a masters student studying bioinformatics at the University of Michigan.
+bio: Sophie is a former summer fellow at the Genome Informatics Section who worked on chromosome-specific epigenetic profiling of human rDNA arrays.
+She is currently a masters student studying bioinformatics at the University of Michigan.
 ---